bloxbean/yaci-devkit/README.md

 **Note:** Includes Cardano Node binaries for both amd64 and arm64. arm64 binary is from [Armada Alliance](https://github.com/armada-alliance/cardano-node-binaries)
   (Include both amd64 and arm64 binaries)

+# Documentation

+Check the [Yaci DevKit Documentation site](https://devkit.yaci.xyz/) for more details.

 # How to Run

 ## Pre-requisites